ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 Requirements for scalability, coupling of microservices *only* through the event back bone and eventual correctness   differentiate this step from previous Event Storming and Domain Driven Design activities which were 100% business requirement driven.

 ## Starting materials generated during Event Storming and Analysis
-In this microservices specification step we make use of the following materials generated during Event Storming and analysis of the K Container Shipping example problem:
+In this microservices specification step we make use of the following materials generated during Event Storming and analysis of the Container Shipment example problem:
 * Event Sequence flow
 * Events – business description
 * Critical events